WHAT IS OUR OBJECTIVE?

 We are concerned, however, that during the past recession the value of condominiums and townhomes decreased in value at a faster rate and recovered at a slower rate than other single family homes and therefor, the loan on your property may be greater today than the appraised value.
-We are concerned with the negative effect renters are having on the value and enjoyment of our property, and that the ratio of renters to owners is increasing annually.
-Have you considered that you pay a greater and disproportionate share of property taxes than other single family homeowners?
 Did you know that the State of California Department of Real Estate does not require property managers to obtain a license of any kind to management community property?
-Are you concerned with the perception and apprehension many people have about community living?

 The California Association of Homeowners Associations is committed to correct these matters.
 We have sponsored legislation to address these issues and have assembled an impressive organization to accomplish our objectives.
 But we cannot succeed without your help.
 There is tremendous strength in numbers of the magnitude involved with this industry.
 Six million (6,000,000) homeowners, however, organized, united and committed to a worthy cause will succeed.
 And we will change the concept of community living, we will increase the value of property and decrease expenses.
 United we will change communities for the benefit of all condominium and townhome owners.